pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add code to the new if/then/else code block, that will switch the soil's costume to "tree_with_fruits.png" if the soil's location is that of a tree.
+Add code to the new if-then-else block, that will switch the soil's costume to `tree_with_fruits.png` if the soil's location is that of a tree.

 {{< learner-task-help >}}